ianrenton/ianrenton.com/_atp/2015-01-26-atp-handing-over.markdown

 ![Keyboard control in Scratch](/hardware/atp/52.png){: .center}

 As I said, that's about it for what I originally set out to do.
-Some ideas my son and I have come up with for activities with the robot, which we may or may not get around to, include:
+Some ideas we have come up with for activities with the robot, which we may or may not get around to, include:

 * Control of an on-screen "All-Terrain Pi" sprite in Scratch, so the sprite moves the same way as the real robot
 * Hook it up to the Minecraft API, so the robot moves the way your character does, or control it with in-game redstone inputs